-Secondary students eat lunch in the multi-purpose room (MPR), they may also utilise the round tables outside the MPR and in the Tiger Bites area.
+Secondary students may eat lunch in the multi-purpose room (MPR), they may also utilize the round tables outside the MPR and in the Tiger Bites area.
 Students are not allowed to eat lunch in classrooms, hallways or in the outdoor areas near the basketball courts.
+No laptops are to be used in the MPR or at the picnic tables outside the MPR at lunch.
 Students may bring a bag lunch or may participate in the school lunch program offered by the designated food services operator.
 Lunch orders are done on a monthly basis.
 Students are expected to clean up their areas prior to being dismissed to go outside.
 If a student forgets their lunch, it may be dropped off at the office.
 Parents must sign in at Security.
-Please refrain from regularly bringing your child their lunch.